graphile/crystal/utils/README.md

 ## About

-A collection of useful utilities which work in tandem with the rest of the Graphile suite of open source developer tools.
+A collection of useful utilities we built whilst working on Graphile suite of open source developer tools, that may well be useful for your projects too.

 - **[graphile-config](https://github.com/graphile/crystal/tree/main/utils/graphile-config)** -
   provides a standard plugin interface and helpers that can be used across the